 Everybody needs a little extra help sometimes.
 Women, being the frithy creatures that we are, are uniquely suited to the task of manipulating energy for the purpose of healing.
 Magic, you could say.

 Do you have a health concern and need a little extra energy?
-Are you battling with a depression or PTSD?
+Are you battling with a mental illness like depression or PTSD?
 Is your baby having a hard time with teething?
-Please reach out to us about these important concerns!

-Once a month, women of the AFA get together to perform healing rituals all across the globe.
+If you've answered yes at all, reach out to us.
+Once a month women of the AFA will get together to perform healing rituals all across the globe.
 If you would like to be included, please send a message to let us know!

 At the same time, Women of the AFA!
-If you are interested in helping to create a frithful, healing magic, please let us know!
+If you are interested in helping to create a frithful, healing magic, let us know!
 It's easy, but it makes a huge difference to those in our community who need our help!